Deep Learning for Image Denoising: A Photographer's Guide

 - Fourier Transform: Similar to wavelet transform, the Fourier transform represents the image in terms of its frequency components.
 This allows for targeted noise reduction in specific frequency bands.

 While transform domain methods can be more effective at preserving image details, they also come with their own limitations.
 One significant challenge is the computational complexity of these methods.
+They can be quite slow to process, especially on large images.

 Variational methods use mathematical models to estimate the clean image by minimizing an energy function.
 A well-known example is Total Variation (TV) minimization, which seeks to reduce the total variation in the image while maintaining fidelity to the original noisy data.
+In essence, 'total variation' for an image refers to the sum of the magnitudes of the gradients across the image.
+Minimizing it encourages regions of constant color or intensity, which helps to smooth out noise while ideally preserving sharp edges.

 However, variational methods are not without their challenges.
 These methods often require careful parameter tuning to achieve optimal results.
+Finding the right balance between noise reduction and detail preservation can be tricky.

 Traditional denoising techniques have paved the way for more advanced methods.
 Next up, we'll explore how deep learning is revolutionizing image denoising, offering new possibilities for photographers and image processing professionals.